 This doesn’t mean the government is thinking of adjusting or removing the ZEV mandate – at least not yet.
 The Department for Transport says the consultation is ‘focused on how, not if, we reach the 2030 target’ and hopes to better understand how legislation can support the car industry through the change.

-A big part of the consultation will also be allocated to deciding what hybrid vehicles will be allowed to remain on sale once the 2030 petrol and diesel ban comes into force.
-Other topics include adjusting planning legislation to make it easier to install charging points and a separate consultation on speeding up the roll out of zero-emission commercial vehicles.
+As a result, a big part of the consultation will be allocated to deciding what hybrid vehicles will be allowed to remain on sale once the 2030 petrol and diesel ban comes into force.

 Alexander commented on the opening of the consultation, saying: ‘Employing 152,000 people and adding £19 billion to our economy, the UK’s automotive industry is a huge asset to our nation — and the transition to electric is an unprecedented opportunity to attract investment, harness British innovation, and deliver growth for generations to come.

 ‘Yet over the last few years, our automotive industry has been stifled by a lack of certainty and direction.
-This government will change that.’
+This government will change that.

 Mike Hawes, Chief Executive of the Society of Motor Manufacturers and Traders, said: ‘The automotive industry welcomes government’s review of both the end of sale date for cars powered solely by petrol or diesel, and possible changes to the flexibilities around the Zero Emission Vehicle Mandate.
 These are both critical issues for an industry that is facing significant challenges globally as it tries to decarbonise ahead of natural market demand.